bonedaddy/barreleye/README.md

 ## Notes

-- You can run multiple indexers in parallel, but only one will be active at a time.
-They'll pick a leader among themselves, and if one crashes -- another one will take over.
+- Running multiple indexers in parallel is supported in primary/secondary setup.
+Nodes will decide between each other which one is the primary.

 - For indexing, you might have to set Clickhouse's `max_server_memory_usage_to_ram_ratio` to `2`.
 [Read more](https://github.com/ClickHouse/ClickHouse/issues/17631).